-The DFA International Value Series pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Portfolio shares are held in a taxable account.
-These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the DFA International Value Portfolio's performance.
-During the most recent fiscal year, the Series' portfolio turnover rate was 15% of the average value of its investment portfolio.
+A fund generally pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
+These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Portfolio's performance.
+During the most recent fiscal year, the Series' portfolio turnover rate was 13% of the average value of its investment portfolio.